green-green-avk/AnotherTerm-docs/docs/local-shell-utility.md

 <li><code>-n|--name &lt;name&gt;</code> &#x2014; name to use for representing a stream.</li>
 <li><code>-s|--size &lt;size&gt;</code> &#x2014; size in bytes to provide in the query answer
 if input is a stream.
-GMail client, for example, treats absence of the size as zero size even in case of a stream.</li>
+The Google GMail client, for example, treats absence of the size as zero size even in case of a stream.</li>
 <li><code>-w|--wait</code> &#x2014; wait for the stream until it reaches EOF then closes it and exits;
 <code>$TERMSH</code> termination is also closes the stream.
 Use when you need to keep a shell pipe line running;<br/>
 example: <code>tar -czv * | $TERMSH uri -w</code></li>